 1 Master of Business Administration degree from the Boston College Carroll Graduate 2 School of Management.
 I've held positions in different functions at Eversource since 3 2011 associated with wholesale energy markets, tariff design and regulatory 4 requirements.
 Prior to joining Eversource I held consulting positions covering various 5 segments of the energy and utility industries.
 6 7 Q. Have you previously testified before the Commission?
-8 А. Yes, I have testified in front of the Commission on several occasions including in Docket 9 Nos.
+8 A. Yes, I have testified in front of the Commission on several occasions including in Docket 9 Nos.
 DE 19-197 on the Statewide Energy Data Platform, DE 21-078 Eversource's 10 electric vehicle make-ready and demand charge alternative proposals, and DE 20-170 on 11 electric vehicle time of use rates.
-12 13 Q. Please state your name, business address, company position, and principal 14 responsibilities in your current position.
-15 A: responsibilities in your current position.
-My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New 15 16 A: A: My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New 16 A: My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
-I work for Eversource Energy Service Company as Manager for Billing and 16 17 A: My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
-I work for Eversource Energy Service Company as Manager for Billing and Data Management for PSNH and Eversource Energy's affiliate in Western 16 17 18 A: My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
+12 12 13 Q. Please state your name, business address, company position, and principal Q. Please state your name, business address, company position, and principal responsibilities in your current position.
+13 Q. A: 13 14 responsibilities in your current position.
+13 14 15 responsibilities in your current position.
+My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New 13 14 15 16 responsibilities in your current position.
+My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
+I work for Eversource Energy Service Company as Manager for Billing and 13 14 15 16 17 responsibilities in your current position.
+My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
+I work for Eversource Energy Service Company as Manager for Billing and Data Management for PSNH and Eversource Energy's affiliate in Western 13 14 15 16 17 18 responsibilities in your current position.
+My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
 I work for Eversource Energy Service Company as Manager for Billing and Data Management for PSNH and Eversource Energy's affiliate in Western Massachusetts.
-In this role I'm responsible for managing activities associated with 16 17 18 19 A: My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
+In this role I'm responsible for managing activities associated with 13 14 15 16 17 18 19 responsibilities in your current position.
+My name is Dawn Coskren, I work at 73 West Brook Street in Manchester, New Hampshire.
 I work for Eversource Energy Service Company as Manager for Billing and Data Management for PSNH and Eversource Energy's affiliate in Western Massachusetts.
 In this role I'm responsible for managing activities associated with billing and meter data management of Eversource Energy and establishing practices to